Solar PV Panels

-Evaluating whether a solar PV panel system is right for your home is a little complex so our friends at the Energy Efficiency & Conservation Authority (EECA) have come to the part with a very handy calculator to make the evaluation so much easier.
-They look at your home, finances, power costs and estimate the financial payback of solar panels for your home.
+Evaluating if Solar PV panels are right for your home can be complex so our friends at the Energy Efficiency & Conservation Authority (EECA) have come to the party.
+They have a very handy calculator to make the evaluation easier.
+They look at your home, finances, power costs and estimate the financial payback of solar panels for you.

 How do Solar Panels work?